hmon91/Positive_NN/README.md

-# Positivity- and Stability-Preserving Sector Bounds for Neural-Network Controllers
+# Ensuring Both Positivity and Stability Using Sector-Bounded Nonlinearity for Systems with Neural Network Controllers

 Code accompanying: